-INTRODUCTION 3 RISK MANAGEMENT OBJECTIVES AND POLICIES 5 DETAILED INFORMATION ON CAPITAL ADEQUACY 6 1.
-Information related to the use of prudential norms 6 2.
-Information regarding own funds 8 THE GROUP DOES NOT USE SHORT-TERM CAPITAL.
-3. Information regarding the compliance with capital requirements referred to in Art.
-12 8 OF BANKING ACT 4.
-Information regarding exposure to credit risk and dilution risk 5.
-Information regarding exposure to counterparty credit risk 6.
-Information regarding application of standardised approach to calculate risk-weighte ED EXPOSURE AMOUNTS (FOR EACH OF THE EXPOSURE CLASSES) 7.
-INFORMATION REGARDING CALCULATING THE RISK-WEIGHTED EXPOSURE AMOUNTS USING INTERNAL RATINGS-BASED APPROACH 24 8.
-Information regarding application of value-at-risk approach to calculate the capital REQUIREMENTS 24 9.
+INTRODUCTION RISK MANAGEMENT OBJECTIVES AND POLICIES 5 DETAILED INFORMATION ON CAPITAL ADEQUACY 1.
+Information related to the use of prudential norms 2.
+Information regarding own funds THE GROUP DOES NOT USE SHORT-TERM CAPITAL 3.
+Information regarding the compliance with capital requirements referred to in Art.
+128 of BANKING ACT 4.
+INFORMATION REGARDING EXPOSURE TO CREDIT RISK AND DILUTION RISK 5.
+INFORMATION REGARDING EXPOSURE TO COUNTERPARTY CREDIT RISK 6.
+INFORMATION REGARDING APPLICATION OF STANDARDISED APPROACH TO CALCULATE RISK-WEIGHTED EXPOSURE AMOUNTS (FOR EACH OF THE EXPOSURE CLASSES) 7.
+Information regarding calculating the risk-weighted exposure amounts using internal RATINGS-BASED APPROACH 7A.
+INFORMATION ON MARKET RISK REGARDING THE AMOUNT OF CAPITAL REQUIREMENTS FOR DIFFERENT TYPES OF RISKS, AS DEFINED IN § 6 PARA 1 P. 2 OF THE RESOLUTION ON CAPITAL ADEQUACY, SEPARATELY FOR EACH TYPE OF RISK FOR WHICH THE BANK CALCULATES CAPITAL REQUIREMENT24 THE AMOUNT OF CAPITAL REQUIREMENTS BY TYPES OF MARKET RISK: 8.
+INFORMATION REGARDING APPLICATION OF VALUE-AT-RISK APPROACH TO CALCULATE THE CAPITAL REQUIREMENTS 9.
 INFORMATION REGARDING OPERATIONAL RISK 10.
-Information regarding the exposures in equities not included in the trading book 24 11.
-INFORMATION SHALL BE DISCLOSED BY BANKS ON THEIR EXPOSURE TO INTEREST RATE RISK ON POSITIONS INCLUDED IN THE BANKING BOOK 25 12.
-Information regarding calculation of risk-weighted securitisation exposure amounts 26 13.
-Information regarding credit risk mitigation techniques 26
+Information regarding the exposures in equities not included in the trading book 11.
+INFORMATION SHALL BE DISCLOSED BY BANKS ON THEIR EXPOSURE TO INTEREST RATE RISK ON POSITIONS INCLUDED IN THE BANKING BOOK 12.
+Information regarding calculation of risk-weighted securitisation exposure amounts 27 13.
+INFORMATION REGARDING CREDIT RISK MITIGATION TECHNIQUES 14.
+Information regarding the policy of executives' variable remuneration components ACCORDING TO § 28 PARA.
+1 OF KNF RESOLUTION NO. 258/2011